db-operator/db-operator/docs/usermanagement.md

 Users can only access databases that are deployed to the same namespace, and they, currently, cannot be assigned to multiple databases.

 DbInstance creation will trigger a new secret creation as well.
 You will have a secret in the same namespace, the name of which will be taken from `spec.secretName`, it will contain all the data that is required to connect to the DB

+### Credentials templating

+Credentials templating is also available here and functions exactly as described in the [Database](./creatingdatabases.md#creatingdatabases) resource.

 ### Access Types